-NORFOLK, Va. - You'll soon be able to ditch the car and hitch a ride on an electric scooter in Norfolk.
+NORFOLK, Va. - You'll now be able to ditch the car and hitch a ride on an electric scooter in Norfolk.

-Lime scooters will hit the streets of the Mermaid City on June 24.
-The company will drop 150 scooters in the city.
+Lime scooters hit the streets of the Mermaid City on Monday, June 24.
+The company dropped 150 scooters in the city.

 In August 2018, Bird brought their ride share program to the Mermaid City and ruffled a few feathers in the process.
 The West Coast start-up company dropped its scooters on the streets of Norfolk without the city’s permission.

-But now electric scooters are back, approved by city council this week.
+But now electric scooters are back, approved by city council on June 11.
 The pilot program will assess the viability of this new mobility option for Norfolk residents and visitors.
-The city says starting June 24, the initiative will last for one year.
+The city says starting Monday, the initiative will last for one year.

 "We are really excited to bring a different mode of transportation to Norfolk - a new way to connect buses with office space the light rail transit systems," said Chris Robins with Lime.